Another day, another Instant Pot recipe. Check out my Instant Pot recipe collection!

 Before I go on, I will show you how I made this in my Instant Pot, even though I bet this could also be made in a dutch oven or in a pan. 🙂

 I used cubed steak in my recipe and it turned out super tender!
 I used cubed steak because I found it on sale, and that’s what I had.
 You should use your favorite beef in your recipe!

 Also, do you make your bloody mary’s differently? add those ingredients to yours, and I bet you’ll love it!

 In addition to eating goulash as a stew.
 I also sometimes like to serve it over polenta or over mashed sweet potatoes.

 Bloody Mary Beef Goulash

-1-2 pounds of chopped cubed steak or your beef of choice
+- 1-2 pounds cubed steak or beef of your choice

 The flavor of this broth was unreal!
 I can’t wait to have more for dinner tonight!